acarmona1989/TestDnn/README.md

 # TestDnn
-PoC Dnn with MVC module using Microsoft Dependency Injection and ExpressMapper
+PoC Dnn with MVC module using Microsoft Dependency Injection, ExpressMapper and EntityFramework 6